Abstraction: In art

 Typically, abstraction is used in the arts as a synonym for abstract art in general.
 Strictly speaking, it refers to art unconcerned with the literal depiction of things from the visible world—it can, however, refer to an object or image which has been distilled from the real world, or indeed, another work of art.
 Artwork that reshapes the natural world for expressive purposes is called abstract; that which derives from, but does not imitate a recognizable subject is called nonobjective abstraction.
 In the 20th century the trend toward abstraction coincided with advances in science, technology, and changes in urban life, eventually reflecting an interest in psychoanalytic theory.
 Later still, abstraction was manifest in more purely formal terms, such as color, freedom from objective context, and a reduction of form to basic geometric designs.

 In computer science

-Computer scientists use abstraction to make models that can be used and re-used without having to re-write all the program code for each new application on every different type of computer.
-They communicate their solutions with the computer by writing source code in some particular computer language which can be translated into machine code for different types of computers to execute.
-Abstraction allows program designers to separate a framework (categorical concepts related to computing problems) from specific instances which implement details.
-This means that the program code can be written so that code doesn't have to depend on the specific details of supporting applications, operating system software, or hardware, but on a categorical concept of the solution.
-A solution to the problem can then be integrated into the system framework with minimal additional work.
-This allows programmers to take advantage of another programmer's work, while requiring only an abstract understanding of the implementation of another's work, apart from the problem that it solves.

-In general semantics

-Abstractions and levels of abstraction play an important role in the theory of general semantics originated by Alfred Korzybski.
-Anatol Rapoport wrote "Abstracting is a mechanism by which an infinite variety of experiences can be mapped on short noises (words)."
+Software developers create abstract models both as design artifacts and in source code that support the development of software systems by compartmentalizing complexity in order to achieve benefits such as reducing effort, enhancing software quality, and enabling software reuse.